Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Introduction

 that remains exact under the functor $\Hom(J,-)$ for every injective $k$-module $J\in\Mod(k)$, and such that $M\cong \ker\{d^0\}$. \end{definition}

-Finally Luchezar L. Avramov, Ragnar-Olaf Buchweitz, Alex Martsinkovsky, and Idun Reiten proved that over an associative ring $k$ which is left and right Noetherian, for any finitely generated $k$-module, Definition $\ref{EJ}$ and Auslander's notion of Gorenstein-projectivity coincide (see \cite{ABMR}).
+Finally Avramov, Buchweitz, Martsinkovsky, and Reiten proved that over an associative ring $k$ which is both left and right Noetherian, for any finitely generated $k$-module, Definition~\ref{EJ} and Auslander's notion of Gorenstein-projectivity coincide, see \cite{ABMR}.
 To the author knowledge \cite{ABMR} is still not published.
-With regard to the result mentioned above we then refer to \cite{Ch00}, where it was included (see Theorem 4.2.6) by Lars W. Christensen for a commutative ring $k$, but it is straightforward to check that the argument works also in the general case.
+With regard to the result mentioned above we then refer to \cite{Ch00}, where it was included (see Theorem 4.2.6) by Christensen for a commutative ring $k$, but it is straightforward to check that the argument works also in the general case.

-The main properties of Gorenstein-projective and Gorenstein-injective modules were then investigated by Edgar E. Enochs and Overtoun M. G. Jenda.
+The basic properties of Gorenstein-projective and Gorenstein-injective modules were then investigated by Enochs and Jenda.
 We refer to \cite{EJ11} for a complete exposition on the subject.

-In general, the problem of explicitly describing Gorenstein-projective $k$-modules is still open, but for particular choices of the base ring $k$ the situation becomes extremely simple.
+In general, the problem of explicitly describing Gorenstein-projective $k$-modules presents several difficulties, but for particular choices of the base ring $k$ the situation becomes extremely simple.
 For instance, if $k$ is a quasi-Frobenius ring (such as $k=\mathbb{C}[\epsilon]$, the algebra of dual numbers) then every $k$-module is Gorenstein-projective, namely $\Mod(k)=\GProj(k)$.
-During the last decade, people tried to avoid problems related to the base ring, trying to increase their understanding of the class of Gorenstein-projective $k$-modules through the information they had about the same class over a simpler ring $R$.
+During the last decade, authors tried to avoid problems related to the base ring, trying to increase their understanding of the class of Gorenstein-projective $k$-modules through the information they had about the same class over a simpler ring $R$.
 The key in this approach relies on the equivalence of categories